pinks1995/Car_Review_Analysis/README.md

 ### BM25 Review Search
+A search engine using BM25 that will fetch the most relevant reviews to the given user query.

 ### Review Sentiment Analysis
 Review Text is a free content that allows users to express as much as they want.
 Rating is a quantitative measure of the goodness of the product or service.
 But does the rating define the quality the same way as much as the review text does?